nicoflojo/corda/docs/source/setting-up-a-corda-network.rst

 .. note:: The whitelist can only ever be appended to.
 Once added a contract implementation can never be removed.

-By default the bootstrapper tool will whitelist all the contracts found in all the CorDapp jars.
+By default the bootstrapper will whitelist all the contracts found in all the CorDapp jars.
 To prevent certain contracts from being whitelisted, add their fully qualified class name in the ``exclude_whitelist.txt``.
 These will instead use the more restrictive ``HashAttachmentConstraint``.